Court Marriage in Pakistan is Legal and Court Marriage in Islam is Allowed

-Love marriage in Pakistan & court marriage in Islam are allowed.
-Our court marriage/civil marriage specialist lawyers can help you for civil marriage/court marriage process in Pakistan’s all cities.
+Court marriage in Pakistan and court marriage in Islam are allowed.
+Our court marriage/civil marriage lawyers can help you in civil marriage/court marriage process in Pakistan’s all cities.

 Yes, of course.
-Court weddings are allowed according to the majority sect of Islam in Pakistan, thus around 30-40 court marriages are being conducted in big cities of Karachi, Islamabad, Lahore, Rawalpindi, Faisalabad, Multan and Hyderabad in Pakistan.
+Court marriage in Pakistan is allowed according to the majority sect of Islam in Pakistan, thus around 30-40 court marriages are being conducted in big cities of Karachi, Islamabad, Lahore, Rawalpindi, Faisalabad, Multan and Hyderabad in Pakistan.

 Are court marriages in Islam allowed?